 top of page

-Here Are 5 Great Books to Help You Teach Perspective Taking in Speech Therapy
+Here Are 5 Great Books to Help You Teach Perspective Taking in Speech and Language Therapy

 Storybooks offer a great way to teach your elementary students to make inferences about the point of view of different characters